 Meet the Maker

-There are Meet the Maker options to suit all tastes, budgets and timeframes.
+Through the Taste the Island campaign there are Meet the Maker options to suit all tastes, budgets and timeframes.
 At Tickety Moo Ice Cream in County Fermanagh, visitors can watch the farm’s Jersey cows being milked, then head to the ice-cream parlour to try anything from balsamic strawberry to bubblegum mallow.
 (Please check opening times before travelling.)

 Walled City Brewery